Fare evasion is a global issue causing losses of billions of euros.

 Offence rates linked to counting errors and young Black riders

-So who are the people not paying on Washington’s public transport?
+So who are people not paying on Washington’s public transport?

 A large portion of the unaccounted ridership and fare evasion in the past few years might come from students who qualified for free trips through the Kids Ride Free program but did not tap their cards, as reported by a WTOP investigation from November 2018.

-A public oversight roundtable in November 2019 confirmed that amid multiple changes made to the card system by the WMATA, the students were not able to tap their cards or were told that it was not necessary to do so, leading to an increase in reported fare evasion incidents.
+A public oversight roundtable in November 2019 confirmed that amid multiple changes made to the card system by the WMATA, the students were not able to tap their cards or were told that it was not necessary to do so, leading to an increase in reported fare infractions.

 In the report, WMATA states that around 10.000 persons were stopped for fare evasion in 2018.
 It does not mention how many people received warnings or summons, or were arrested, but the Metro Transit Police Department stated that about 8% of the stops led to arrests.